MoritzRaykowski/eppfinalproject_moritzraykowski/README.md

 6. a .tex file in which I discuss the main differences I found between the used python libraries and stata

+7. Output directories for the cleaned dta sets in src under data_cleaned as well as the output tables and figures of the analysis in bld

+# How to use the repository

+You open the stata do file for datamanagement (and change the directory to data?) and execute it.
+You open the jipynb for datamanagement and run it.
+You open the stata do file for analysis (and change the directory to data_cleaned?) and execute it.
+You open the jpnb for analysis and run it.
+Cleaned data and outputs by both softwares are now in their dedicated folders

+You open the .tex in the paper folder and convert it to pdf.